 We were formally incorporated in January 2003.
-We acquired Enhance Interactive in February 2003, TrafficLeader in October 2003 and goClick in July 2004.
+We acquired Enhance Interactive in February 2003 which was recently renamed Marchex Adhere PPC, TrafficLeader in October 2003, which was recently renamed Marchex Connect NA, and goClick in July 2004.
 In February and April 2005, we completed the acquisitions of certain assets of Name Development and Pike Street Industries, respectively.
-In July 2005 we completed the acquisition of IndustryBrains.
+In July 2005 we completed the acquisition of IndustryBrains, which was recently renamed Marchex Adhere SSC.
 In May 2006 we completed the acquisition of certain assets of AreaConnect and Open List.
-In September 2007, we completed the acquisition of VoiceStar.
+In September 2007, we completed the acquisition of VoiceStar, which was recently renamed Marchex Voice Services.